 Many users asked about WP Statistics compliance with GDPR.
 We have good news!
-In V12.4.0, WP Statistics plugin has complied with GDPR.
+In V12.4.0, the WP Statistics plugin has complied with GDPR.

 A (Brief) Introduction to GDPR